The Model AA Bus Restoration Project

 The AA bus was found in a fairly complete, but rough, condition and is currently in its original, unrestored, partially-disassembled state.
 A group of eager volunteers, headed by Ken Ehrenhofer, has already begun the restoration process.
 The full restoration could take as long as several years to complete, depending on the pace of volunteer assistance and donated parts and services.

 Updates on the restoration process will be posted on this website and through the planned bus project electronic monthly newsletter.
-There will also be a raffle set up in support of the Bus Restoration Project.
-The winning raffle ticket holder will be treated to a trip to see Jay Leno's car collection in Los Angeles.

 This restoration project will be a Model A community-wide undertaking.
 Lots of assistance - in terms of monetary contribution and donations of time, talent and parts - will be needed for its successful completion.
 If you would like to contribute to these restoration efforts, mail your donation to: